Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 3. Alcohol

-First, alcohol causes your blood vessels to dilate, which, in turn, causes your skin to heat up.
+First, alcohol causes your blood vessels to dilate, which in turn causes your skin to heat up.
 A warm body results in sweat.
 This reaction is most common when you drink more than the recommended amount.

 You will probably also experience other symptoms like rapid heart rate, tremors, anxiety, vomiting, and if severely dependent, seizures.